Beauty

 What to do after a peel

-It's important to follow a few rules when caring for your skin after a peel.
-Be sure to apply sun protection every day with a minimum SPF 30 and stay out of the sun for 2 to 3 weeks.
-For 24 hours, avoid any intense activity that would increase blood circulation to the face, as well as sources of excessive heat (saunas, hammams).
-For 72 hours, avoid waxing or exfoliation, and don't remove peeling skin or small scabs, as this may cause scarring.
-Don't forget to adopt a soothing, highly moisturizing routine.
+It is important to follow a few rules to take care of your skin after a peel.
+Make sure to apply sunscreen every day with a minimum SPF 30 and avoid sun exposure for 2 to 3 weeks.
+Avoid any intense activity that would increase blood circulation to the face for 24 hours, as well as excessive heat sources (saunas, steam rooms).
+For 72 hours, avoid waxing or exfoliating, and do not remove peeling skin or small scabs as this could create scars.
+Also consider adopting a soothing and very moisturizing routine .

 Finally, before starting an in-booth peel treatment, we recommend that you begin with a ProSkin Dermalogica facial facial to take stock of your skin and start with the right routine, which will optimize the results of this deep treatment.